Alexandra Bozovic

-Alexandra Bozovic (born 15 February 1999) is an Australian professional tennis player.
+Alexandra Bozovic (born 15 February 1999) is an inactive Australian tennis player.

 Bozovic has a career-high singles ranking by the Women's Tennis Association (WTA) of 283, achieved on 12 June 2023, and a best doubles ranking of 157, attained on 17 July 2023.

 Career

 Bozovic made her major main-draw debut, after winning the 2020 Australian Open Wildcard Playoff, granting her a wildcard into the 2020 Australian Open women's doubles event alongside Amber Marshall.

 In January 2022, Bozovic lost in the first round of the Australian Open qualifying.